stecanossa/FourierTiler/README.md

 ### Running the Python version
 N.B.
-The following python modules are required for running the script: **sys, os, random, datetime, math, numpy, PIL**
+The following python modules are required for running the script: **sys, os, random, datetime, math, numpy, PIL (Pillow)**

 1- Make sure you have "FourierTiler.py" and "Input.txt" in the same folder.
 2- Update "Input.txt" file with the path(s) and name(s) of the input image(s) for the tiling, at the line starting with "tile = ".